DeluxeOwl/chronicle/README.md

 		eventlog:   eventLog,
 		createRoot: createRoot,
 		registry:   event.NewRegistry[E](),
-		serde:      serde.NewJSONBinary(), // Default to JSON, you can also change this.
+		serde:      codec.NewJSONBinary(), // Default to JSON, you can also change this.
 	}

 	err := repo.registry.RegisterEvents(createRoot())